JonSteadmanCollege/College-Tournament-Software-/README.md

 This was made for college but feel free to use the code on this page.
 :)
 Will add the updated version soon. :)
+Python was used with tkinter. :)
+Thanks Jonathan Steadman